ykfq/nginx-with-stream/README.md

-# Run SSR using docker-compose
+# Run nginx adnd ssr using docker-compose
+> Note: This repo is for CentOS 7.x only.

 ## nginx-with-stream
 build nginx-with-stream in docker